Meltingly tender slow-cooked pork hocks with sauerkraut, a German classic recipe perfect for cooking in the slow cooker.

 - Onions, apple, lard (or oil), sugar, beef or chicken stock, bay leaves, black peppercorns, juniper berries, cloves, and caraway seeds.

-- Lard is traditionally used for this kind of hearty dish, but you can easily replace it with vegetable oil.
+- Lard is traditionally used for this hearty dish, but vegetable oil can easily replace it.

 - Use homemade or low-sodium stock.
 If the stock is too salty, the whole dish might be oversalted; the sauerkraut is quite salty as well.

-How to cook pork hocks in the slow cooker?
+How do you cook pork hocks in a slow cooker?

 - Chop the onions and the apple.
 Keep them separated.